weaveworks/weave/site/features.md

 connectivity to it is lost, and thus can be used to administratively remove decommissioned peers from the network.

+Hosts can also be bulk-replaced.
+All existing hosts will be forgotten, and the new hosts will be added, when one runs

+    host# weave connect --replace $NEW_HOST1 $NEW_HOST2

 ### <a name="container-mobility"></a>Container mobility

 Containers can be moved between hosts without requiring any